 Although R is widely used for data processing and statistical modelling, it is less frequently known for its powers of handing Geospatial Data.
-This presentation is aimed to show people the benefits of using R in their analyses.
+This presentation is aimed to highlgiht why people may want to consider using R for their GIS, and highlight some of the benefits of using R in their analyses.

 Why use R for GIS